zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 2.  **Overhead**: Procedural steps that produce neither fictional change nor the conditions for it.
 When Sara spends three minutes scanning her skill list, that’s overhead—it buys nothing in fictional terms.
 But not every non-diegetic element is overhead.
 Safety agreements, campaign records, and pacing clocks also exist outside the fiction, yet they support the coherence that makes fictional change possible.
 This framework targets *dead* overhead specifically: procedural weight that purchases no fictional return.
 3.  **The Transparency Threshold**: This is the tipping point where a rule stops being a lens you look *through* and starts becoming an obstacle you look *at*.
 A rule can briefly enter your field of vision (you glance at the die, you name a consequence) and that is not a problem.
 The problem is a Windshield that holds your attention without handing you back a changed situation.
 Below the threshold, a procedure steps in, does its work, and returns you to the Road.
 Above it, the procedure becomes a thing in itself: the center of the table’s attention, disconnected from whatever was happening in the fiction.
 In Case A, the engine stayed below the threshold.
 In Case B, it crossed it, forcing you to stop being a character so you could be a book-keeper.

-Neither of these engines is inherently "better."
+Neither of these designs is inherently "better."
 If your group loves the tactical puzzle of optimizing bonuses, Case B is satisfying.
 But this framework is designed to look at a very specific trade-off: **cognitive load**.

 The shift from "What would my character do?" to "What does the manual say?" costs nothing if the rules hand you back a changed situation immediately.
 It costs something real when they don't.
 By understanding where your favorite game sits on this spectrum, you can begin to answer the question:

 **What is this rule doing to your attention right now?**

+A note on vocabulary: throughout this book, **Road** and **Windshield** are table-facing terms for what the framework calls **diegetic fiction** and **procedural layer**. **Attention fracture** names the subjective experience of crossing the **transparency threshold**. **Cognitive load** is what the framework measures as the weight of **procedural overhead**.
+The handbook uses the experiential vocabulary; the framework uses the structural vocabulary.
+They refer to the same phenomena.

 ## 3. Attention, Pacing, and the Group